monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 ## 2. Toolkit Overview

-The toolkit consists of four components:
+The toolkit consists of these components:

 1️⃣ **Causal Modeling Template**
     1.1 Variable Identification